Chargeback reason codes: the complete guide for issuing banks

 • Review compelling evidence thoroughly before accepting liability

-• Use ASAF and similar tools to list compromised accounts
+• Use Account Status Anti-Fraud Service (ASAF) and similar tools to list compromised accounts

 • Train staff on MCC-specific variance allowances